 1 15-ounce can of black beans

 1 chipotle chile in adobo + 1 teaspoon adobo sauce

 1 cup shredded cheddar cheese or cheddar/Jack cheese blend

 1/2 cup sour cream

 2 Tablespoons finely chopped cilantro leaves

 1) Heat the oven to 400-degrees.
 Peel the sweet potato and then chop into small cubes.
 Toss with a few tablespoons of olive oil (about 2, but more if needed), then arrange in a single layer on a rimmed baking sheet.
 Season lightly with salt and pepper.
-Roast until cooked through, about 40 minutes, stirring with a wooden spoon at 15-minute intervals.
+Roast until cooked through, about 40 minutes, stirring with a wooden spoon at 10 or 15-minute intervals.

-3) Stir together the black bean mixture and the cooked sweet potatoes in a medium bowl.
+3) Combine the black bean mixture and the cooked sweet potatoes in a medium bowl.
 Lightly brown one side of a whole wheat tortilla, then fold it in half and flip it over, exposing the unbrowned side to the skillet surface.
 Layer 1/4 cup of cheese evenly over half the tortilla.
 Top with about 1/2 cup of bean/potato mixture.
 Fold the tortilla and press together.
 Cook over medium heat until the exterior crust browns and the cheese is melted, usually less than 5 minutes.
 Carefully flip the quesadilla to brown the other half.

 4) While the quesadilla is cooking, whisk the sour cream and cilantro together.
 Cut the finished quesadilla into thirds and serve with the cilantro sour cream on the side as a dipping sauce.